cirruslabs/cirrus-ci-docs/README.md

 [![Build Status](https://api.cirrus-ci.com/github/cirruslabs/cirrus-ci-docs.svg)](https://cirrus-ci.com/github/cirruslabs/cirrus-ci-docs)

 Documentation for [Cirrus CI](https://cirrus-ci.com/) is available at https://cirrus-ci.org/.

-Please [create issues](https://github.com/cirruslabs/cirrus-ci-docs/issues/new/choose) for any questions regarding use of Cirrus CI and we'll try to update the documentation.
+Best way to ask general questions about a particular use cases is to email us at support+ci@cirruslabs.org.

+If you have a feature request or noticed lack of some documentation please feel free to [create a GitHub issue](https://github.com/cirruslabs/cirrus-ci-docs/issues/new/choose).
+Our support team will answer it by replying or updating documentation.